RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Setting-up-a-Win64-development-environment-for-DB4S.md

 **14.** [Create a redistributable DB4S package](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Win64-setup-—-Step-14-—-Create-DB4S-package)

-When you've finished step 14, you'll have DB4S fully compiled, installed locally, and also a package for it you can distribute. :)
+When you've finished step 14, you'll have DB4S fully compiled, installed locally, and also a package for it you can distribute. :smile: